symfony/symfony-docs/templating/twig_extension.rst

 Register an Extension as a Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Next, register your class as a service and tag it with ``twig.extension``.
-If you're
+If you are
 using the :ref:`default services.yaml configuration <service-container-services-load-example>`,
-you're done!
+you are done!
 Symfony will automatically know about your new service and add the tag.

 You can now start using your filter in any Twig template.
 Optionally, execute
 this command to confirm that your new filter was successfully registered: